tblobaum/nQuery/README.markdown

 both jquery and zepto counterparts

-The ultimate goal is to have a full fledged framework to modify the DOM in realtime from the server side similar to jquery.
+The ultimate goal is to have a full fledged framework to modify the DOM in realtime from the server side.
+Similar to jquery and zepto.

 Use it on the server
 -----